Byrne-Lab/Vanaki_2025/README.md

 # README

 ## Overview
 This project involves the iterative adjustment of spike detections in neural data recordings.
 The main pipeline script processes spiking data from various recordings, applies thresholds, and combines the results.
 The detection algorithm script tests the spike detection algorithm and saves the results.
-The goal is to analyze neural activity by detecting spikes, applying non-negative matrix factorization (NNMF), and visualizing the results.
+The goal is to analyze neural activity by detecting spikes, applying non-negative matrix factorization (NMF), and visualizing the results.

 ## Main Components
 - **Main Pipeline Script**: Iteratively processes spiking data, applies thresholds, and combines results.
 - **Detection Algorithm Script**: Tests the spike detection algorithm and saves the results.
-- **NNMF Analysis**: Applies NNMF to the spike matrix to identify neural patterns.
+- **NMF Analysis**: Applies NMF to the spike matrix to identify neural patterns.
 - **Visualization**: Generates and saves various plots to visualize the results.

 ## Tree of Code